-My expertise focuses on "deep learning with technologies" and sociotechnical integration for human centered work and learning processes in CrossActionSpaces.
-My research areas are Learning Technologies and Digital Didaktik Design.
+My expertise focuses on "active, student-centered learning with technologies" and sociotechnical integration for human centered work and learning processes in CrossActionSpaces.
+My research areas are Learning Technologies and Digital Didadactical (Didaktik) Design.
 My work includes user experience and usability studies.

 My research area

 When offline and online worlds are merging together, a new phenomenon evolves: CrossActionSpaces (my book, Routledge/2015) .
-Under such new conditions, I study how technology-enhanced designs affect learning and work.
-Results from my projects show how to design for creativity in education, how to utilize remote labs in engineering education, how to make use of tablets in schools for deep-meaningful learning, and how to use health care technologies for older adults.
+Under such new circumstances, I study technology-enhanced learning designs -- learning efficacy defined with effectiveness, efficiency, and appeal.
+Results from my research show how to apply creativity in digital education, how to utilize remote labs in engineering education, how to make use of tablets in schools for meaningful learning.

-With my work -- analyzing and improving "learning with technology" from a human-centered view -- I contribute to Quality of Life for all.
-Results lead to design of the 'classroom of the future' focusing on creative teaching and deep learning practices, improved work processes.
+With my work -- developing and analyzing "learning with technology" from a human-centered view -- I contribute to more effective teaching and learning designs.
+Results lead to design of the 'classroom of the future' focusing on creative teaching and active learning practices, improved work processes.
 My theoretical lens is called Digital Didactical Designs that includes social, pedagogical and technological usability heuristics for learner experience.
-I make an impact on a) the constructive alignment of teachings goals, learning, assessment, roles/relationsips (social presence) and meaningful use of technology, and b) teachers and developers to design for user-friendly, usable and useful learning and work processes.
+I make an impact on a) the constructive alignment of teachings goals, learning, assessment, roles/relationsips (social presence) and meaningful use of technology, and b) teachers and developers to design for user-friendly, usable and useful learning processes.

-Studying a new form of work: Together with our Information Experience Lab, we conduct user experience and usability studies in Journalism, School of Nursing, Computer Science, College of Education, http://ielab.missouri.edu The Information Experience Lab adopts a SocioTechnical Design approach to integrate user experience in technical designs and usability testing.
+A Learner Experience and Learnung Design Lab: Together with our Information Experience Lab, we conduct user experience and usability studies in Journalism, School of Nursing, Computer Science, College of Education, https://ielab.missouri.edu The Information Experience Lab adopts a SocioTechnical Design approach to integrate user experience in technical designs and usability testing.
 The IELab is striving towards new usability methods for new flexible devices, and for VR/AR environments.
 There is also a need to rethink existing usability methods for new groups of users such as smart city applications, multiple incidents managements with social VR and to enhance the technological usability heuristics with pedagogical and social heuristics that can help to evaluate technology-enhanced learning envrionments in schools, higher education and non-formal settings.

-- CrossActionSpaces (Jahnke, 20015) appear when offline and online spaces and processes are merging and providing opportunities for new forms of work and learning.
-Under such new conditions, we study new work processes and help stakeholders to envision how to work with new big data sets.
+- CrossActionSpaces (Jahnke, 20015) appear when offline and online spaces and processes are merging and providing opportunities for new forms or strategies of teaching and learning.

-Digital Didaktik Designs for Learning with Technologies: Digitalization of K-12 schools with 1:1 mobile computing (e.g., iPad/tablets).
-We explores how teachers in schools design for teaching and learning when they use digital technologies.
+Digital Didactical/Didaktik Designs for Learning with Technologies: Digitalization of K-12 schools with 1:1 mobile computing (e.g., iPad/tablets).
+The team explored how teachers in schools design teaching and learning with digital technologies.
 What kind of innovative forms of pedagogies do they create?
-We study sociotechnical-pedagogical processes, and help teachers to improve their digital teaching/learning practices, and we make an impact on schools during their digital transformation.
+We have studied sociotechnical-pedagogical processes, and help teachers to improve their digital teaching/learning practices, and we make an impact on schools during their digital transformation.
 Are you interested in studying digital technology, teachers' designs for learning and students outcomes?
 Digital Didactical Design (DDD) is an approach that engages teachers in designing for tablet/technology-mediated learning.
-The project ask, in what ways teachers use ipads/technology, for what kinds of teaching activities and learning activities, and how are these designs connected to the student learning outcomes.
-We use the five-layer DDD-model (Jahnke, 2015) for studying the designs and then, we relate the teacher designs to student outcomes such as products created with different apps.
-The project helps teachers to evaluate and reflect on their designs for learning with the aim to promote student learning progress.
+My work helps teachers how to use digital tools for improving effective learning.
+We use the five-layer DDD-model (Jahnke, 2015) and relate the teacher designs to student outcomes such as products (artifacts) created with different apps.
+The project helps teachers to evaluate and reflect on their designs for learning with the aim to promote student learning.